samuelgilman/node-pop/README.md

 #### Redis

 This is the config for redis.
 If you already have a connection pass it as client.
-Otherwise pass in host, port, pass, and db. spop The set node-pop will spop from. sadd is the set node-pop will sadd (queue).
+Otherwise pass in host, port, pass, and db. spop is the set node-pop will spop from.

     redis: {
       client: false, // pass in connection